 Kimberlee Bassford is an award-winning independent documentary filmmaker with a background in journalism.
 Her work highlights the stories of girls and women, who unfortunately remain underrepresented in mainstream media.
 Starting with her Student Academy Award gold medal documentary Cheerleader in 2003, in which she examined the All-American pastime through the surprising journey of a cheerleader squad of 8- to 11-year old girls to her 2008 PBS documentary, Patsy Mink: Ahead of the Majority, which traced the life and times of the first woman of color to serve in the U.S. Congress, her films reveal the ongoing need for gender equity while also celebrating the diversity, strength and resilience of girls and women.
 Her latest film, Winning Girl, which aired on The World Channel in 2014, continues this tradition in its depiction of a determined teenage girl navigating the two male-dominated sports of judo and wrestling.

 Kimberlee was also a producer on two national PBS documentary series: Unnatural Causes: Is Inequality Making Us Sick?
-(2008) and The Meaning of Food (2005) and has freelanced as a producer, director, researcher and consultant on productions throughout the U.S. She has garnered numerous honors for her work, including film festival audience awards and grand jury prizes, a duPont-Columbia Award, Student Academy Award and CINE Golden Eagles and has been featured on panels and juries for ITVS, Center for Asian American Media, Pacific Islanders in Communications, Hawai‘i International Film Festival and the ‘Ohina Short Film Showcase.
-In 2005, she was invited to participate in the prestigious CPB/PBS Producers Academy.
+(2008) and The Meaning of Food (2005) and has freelanced as a producer, director, researcher and consultant on productions throughout the U.S. She has garnered numerous honors for her work, including film festival audience awards and grand jury prizes, a duPont-Columbia Award, Student Academy Award and CINE Golden Eagles and has been a featured speaker, panelist and/or juror for ITVS, Center for Asian American Media, Pacific Islanders in Communications, Hawai‘i International Film Festival and the ‘Ohina Short Film Showcase.
+In 2020, she was invited to participate in the Sundance Institute/Women In Film's Women's Financing & Strategy Intensive with her film-in-production Sia.
+In 2005, she participated in the prestigious CPB/PBS Producers Academy.

 Among her media appearances, she was featured on the Insights on PBS Hawai‘i program, OC16's Hawai‘is Reel Stories series, in the feature documentary Rise of the Wahine: Champions of Title IX and in the podcast American Beauty.
 She has been a guest speaker in college classrooms and at myriad community events in Hawai‘i including those for the American Association of University Women, Honolulu Civil Beat's Civil Café, Hawai‘i Women in Filmmaking, SAG/AFTRA Hawai‘i and the dedication ceremony of the Patsy T. Mink sculpture.
 In 2011, she won the President's Award from Hawai‘i Women Lawyers for her outstanding service to the community.

-Kimberlee is a graduate of Punahou School and holds a BA in psychology from Harvard University and a Masters of Journalism from the University of California Berkeley.
-In addition to making films, she teaches creative media and journalism at Windward Community College in Kāne‘ohe, Hawai‘i, where she advises its award-winning student newspaper Ka ‘Ohana, chairs the campus creative media committee and co-chairs the annual Ko‘olau Creative Media Conference.
+Kimberlee is a graduate of Punahou School and holds a BA in psychology from Harvard University and a Masters in Journalism from the University of California Berkeley.
+In addition to making films, she teaches creative media and journalism at Windward Community College in Kāne‘ohe, Hawai‘i.